Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 	tens_digit_sprite_address      = $2e
 	ones_digit_sprite_address      = $30

-Then, we can draw each 8-Pixel * 8-Pixel Digit in a Row:
+Then, we can draw each 8-Pixel * 8-Pixel Digit in a Row, keeping the Y-Position Constant while Moving the X-Position:

 	mov #8, b
 	mov #0, c